bdevel/crudmatic/test/dummy/README.md

 ---

-*This demonstrates how the Crudable engine enables rapid development of admin interfaces and CRUD applications while maintaining flexibility for customization.*
+*This demonstrates how the Crudmatic engine enables rapid development of admin interfaces and CRUD applications while maintaining flexibility for customization.*